Canada >> Provinces >> Newfoundland and Labrador

 Top cities in Newfoundland and Labrador

-St. John’s, located in Newfoundland and Labrador, is the largest city and the capital.
-It covers an area of 446.04 km2 (172.22 sq mi) and has a population of 110,525 according to the 2021 census.
-The populations of other cities and towns in the region are less than 100,000.
-Mount Pearl and Corner Brook are two incorporated cities, while others are towns or municipalities.
+St. John’s, located in Newfoundland and Labrador, is the province’s capital and largest city.
+It covers an area of 446.04 km² (172.22 sq mi) and had a population of 110,525 according to the 2021 Census.
+All other cities and towns in the province have populations below 100,000.
+Mount Pearl and Corner Brook are the only other incorporated cities, while the remaining urban areas are classified as towns or municipalities.

 #Cities/ Town / Municipality2021